nhosic1/autonomous_navigation/docs/source/userdoc/system_components/DEPTH_ESTIMATION/adn_software_requirements/adn_software_requirements.rst

    :id: REQ_1720960203
    :status: open

-   The system must perform sensor fusion by combining the depth information from stereo camera disparity maps and ultrasonic sensor data to produce a more accurate and robust depth estimation.
+   The system must perform fusion of the depth information from stereo camera disparity maps and ultrasonic sensor data to produce a more accurate and robust depth estimation by leveraging the strengths of each sensor.

-   The fusion algorithm must utilize the strengths of both sensor types: the precise, long-range measurements from stereo vision and the reliable short-range measurements from ultrasonic sensors.
+   Ultrasonic sensors provide reliable short-range measurements, typically unaffected by ambient light conditions or the texture of objects, but have limited coverage due to narrow field of view.

+   Stereo cameras provide precise long-range measurements and detailed object structure data, but perform poorly with textureless regions, low lighting conditions and repetative textures.